ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

 14. Any non-Director member who attends a Board meeting can request to be appointed as a Director at that meeting.
-In that case, they shall be automatically appointed unless at the same meeting a Director moves for a vote on their appointment, in which case the candidate will be appointed if not more than three-fifths of Directors present vote against their appointment.
+In that case, they shall be automatically appointed unless at the same meeting a Director moves for a vote on their appointment, in which case the candidate will be appointed unless more than three-fifths of Directors present vote against their appointment.

-    Directors not in good standing shall be disqualified from the Board until they are in good standing again.

 15. The Board of Directors may select and recall a Faculty Sponsor for the OCF.

+16. During the final meeting of each Fall and Spring semester, each Director will be asked to confirm their ability to serve as a Director during the following Fall semester or Spring semester.
+Directors who do not confirm or are not present will be removed from the Board.

 Bylaws 1–4 amended at the general meeting of March 21, 2008.
 Bylaws 5–6 from the revision of the bylaws last amended February 7, 1995.
 Bylaw 8 added at the